whynotw/YOLO_metric/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

-`[total]` is directly average the AP of all categories and `[weighted]` is using number of objects of each categories to weighted average the AP.
+`[total] mAP` is directly average the AP of all categories and `[weighted] mAP` is using number of objects of each category to weighted average the AP.

 `#` means object number of each category and its percentage.